 Who should attend?
 This webinar is intended for financial and operations personnel—including tax, general accounting, accounts payable, sales, tax technology, purchasing and credit—who deal with unclaimed property as part of their responsibilities.
 This course is also intended for individuals who need an understanding of unclaimed property concepts.
 The course is also designed for general practitioners with minimal to no experience.

 Patrick J. Reynolds is a Senior Tax Counsel with the Council On State Taxation (COST).
-He is part of the COST advocacy team, where he is staff liaison to the Unclaimed Property Committee and the Sales Tax Committee, and he contributes to tax policy development, drafting, and legislative advocacy.More About Patrick J. Reynolds
+He currently leads COST’s legislative advocacy function, serves as staff liaison to the Unclaimed Property Committee and the Sales Tax Committee, and edits two of COST’s regular publications.More About Patrick J. Reynolds

 Diane L. Yetter, President & Founder, YETTER and Sales Tax Institute

 Diane L. Yetter is the “Sales Tax Nerd TM” as well as a strategist, advisor, speaker and author in the field of sales and use tax.
 She is president and founder of YETTER Tax, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, which offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter